Canadian Breweries: Canadian Breweries

 In 1928, E. P. Taylor's family owned the Brading Brewery of Ottawa, a brewer since 1867.
 Taylor presented a plan to the directors to capitalize on the recent legalization of alcohol in Ontario.
 Brading, while brewing in Ontario, had previously only sold its beer in Quebec.
 Taylor had studied the brewing business in Ontario.
 In 1928, there were 37 breweries in Ontario.
 They operated at below capacity and many were in need of modernization.
 They were not profitable in general and had only CA$12 million in sales on assets of CA$24 million.
-Quebec was dominated by three breweries, one of them, National Breweries, had consolidated 14 breweries that had operated before World War I. Taylor proposed a similar strategy to Brading's board of directors – acquire and merge with successful breweries in Ontario, and acquire and close other breweries to bring under its control some 70% of the volume of beer sold in Ontario.
+Quebec was dominated by three breweries, one of which, National Breweries, had consolidated 14 breweries that had operated before World War I. Taylor proposed a similar strategy to Brading's board of directors – acquire and merge with successful breweries in Ontario, and acquire and close other breweries to bring under its control some 70% of the volume of beer sold in Ontario.
 While the stock market crash of 1929 meant that the plan could not be funded by securities, Taylor proposed selling stock in Brading when acquiring firms.
 The strategy changed in 1930, when Taylor met Clark Jennison, representing British interests, who was able to invest CA$500,000 in Canadian breweries.

 Taylor and Jennison incorporated the Brewing Corporation of Ontario (BCO) in March 1930 by merging Brading Breweries Limited with Kuntz Brewery of Waterloo, Ontario, backed by CA$500,000 from the British interests of Industrial General Trust and Atlas Investment Trust.
 Immediately, BCO acquired British American Brewing Company (a Windsor, Ontario brewery founded in 1882) and Taylor & Bate of St. Catharines, founded in 1834.
 In August, the company merged with Canadian Brewing Corporation Ltd, which owned Dominion Brewery in Toronto and the Regal Brewery in Hamilton.
 Later that year, Taylor negotiated the purchase of Carling Brewing Co. (founded in 1840 in London, Ontario) from the Dominion Bank, which had gotten control when the company needed money to continue.
 In October 1930, the company changed its name to Brewing Corporation of Canada Ltd. to reflect its objectives.

 Even when Canadian provinces prohibited alcohol consumption, federal law did not affect production for export.
 For some breweries, particularly those close to the U.S. border, a period of prosperity existed during Prohibition in the United States.
 Taylor also served as Vice President of Burmuda Export Co., a brewery industry company that aimed to control prices and exports of beer.